USING IRONBARCODE

 </asp:Content>

-4. Now we will write the backend code that will take an uploaded image and scan it for a QR code or Barcode and display the results.
+4. Now we will write the backend code that will take an uploaded image, scan it for a QR code or Barcode, and display the results.

-Open the Default.aspx.cs file replace the code present with the code below.
+Open the Default.aspx.cs file and replace the existing code with the following:

 using IronBarCode;